GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

 ## Proposal

-### ESM Files Importing ESM Files: `import` Statements File Specifiers Interface
+### `import` Statements of ESM Packages and Files

+#### `import` statements of ESM packages

+Importing of ESM packages is covered by the [package exports proposal](https://github.com/jkrems/proposal-pkg-exports).

+#### `import` statements of ESM files

 An ESM JavaScript file would use an `import` statement to import another ESM JavaScript file.
-Imported files must have either a `.js` or `.mjs` extension, and must be specified using a relative path.
+Imported files must have either a `.js` or `.mjs` extension, and must be specified using a relative path or absolute URL.
 (Absolute paths may be supported in the future, if a system can be worked out that is compatible with browsers; see also Absolute URLs below.)

-Paths must begin with `./` or `../`; specifiers that begin with a letter or `@` (or other allowed package name character) are treated as bare specifiers/package names and are covered by the [package exports proposal](https://github.com/jkrems/proposal-pkg-exports).
+Paths must begin with `./` or `../`; specifiers that begin with an allowed package name character are treated as bare specifiers/package names and are covered by the [package exports proposal](https://github.com/jkrems/proposal-pkg-exports).
 Like import specifiers in browsers, Node’s import specifiers are URLs and therefore always use forward slashes and escape characters the same way URLs do.

-#### Relative to the importing file: specifiers starting with `./` or `../`
+##### Relative to the importing file: specifiers starting with `./` or `../`

 The following `import` statements import relative files, treating them as JavaScript with an ESM parse goal: